verhas/pyama/doc/snippet.md

 The other is to use the keyword `WITH` following the `USE SNIPPET` and the snippet reference.
-The `WITH` keyword has to be followed by space separated key/value definitions.
+The `WITH` keyword has to be followed by space-separated key/value definitions.
 For example

 ```markdown
 USE SNIPPET ./xetters WITH xetters="setters" xetter="setter" XETTERS="SETTERS" and_not_final=" and not `final`"